-These targets are documented in the Year 2045 Long-Range Transportation Plan update.
+These targets are documented in the Year 2045 Long-Range Transportation Plan update; updated annually as required; last updated on October 25, 2021.

 2. Transit Asset Management Performance Measures and Targets

 Transit assets include transit infrastructure and vehicles for the provision of transit service.
 The City of Gainesville Regional Transit System provides transit service within the Gainesville Metropolitan Area.
 The Regional Transit System has a transit asset management plan that includes state-of-good-repair performance measures and targets.
 The transit state-of-good-repair targets support national goals for congestion reduction, system reliability and environmental sustainability.
 Data collected by the Regional Transit System concerning state-of-good-repair of its transit infrastructure and vehicle fleets was reviewed prior to setting the targets.